FirelyTeam/firely-docs/vonk/features/restful_api.rst

 FHIR RESTful API
 ================

-Vonk supports most of the features in the `FHIR RESTful API <http://www.hl7.org/implement/standards/fhir/http.html>`_.
+Firely Server supports most of the features in the `FHIR RESTful API <http://www.hl7.org/implement/standards/fhir/http.html>`_.

 FHIR Versions
 -------------

 All the operations below can be called for FHIR STU3 or FHIR R4.
-Vonk supports the fhirVersion mimetype parameter and fhir version endpoint mappings for that purpose.
+Firely Server supports the fhirVersion mimetype parameter and fhir version endpoint mappings for that purpose.
 See :ref:`feature_multiversion` for more information.

 .. _restful_crud: